daos-stack/daos/README.md

 ## License

-CaRT is open-sourced software licensed under the Apache License Version 2.0.
-Please see the [LICENSE](./LICENSE) & [NOTICE](./NOTICE) files for more information.
+CaRT is open source software distributed under a BSD license.
+Please see the [LICENSE](./LICENSE) & [NOTICE](./NOTICE) files for
+more information.

 ## Build